Using a Custom Domain

 Using your verified domain in a webhook

-Once verified, use any address on the domain when creating or updating a webhook.
+After the verification, use any address on the domain when you create or update a

-On a private domain you can choose any local part you like (e.g.
+webhook.
+On a private domain you choose the local part, for example

-the local part is always derived from the webhook ID.
+local part always comes from the webhook ID.

 Using the web UI